Ensuring that the graph is well-defined, stable, and consistent

 By having one graph, you maximize the value of GraphQL:

 When teams create their own individual graphs without coordinating their work, it is all but inevitable that their graphs will begin to overlap, adding the same data to the graph in incompatible ways.
 At best, this is costly to rework; at worst, it creates chaos.
-This principle should be followed as early in a company's data graph adoption journey as possible.
+This principle should be followed as early in a company's graph adoption journey as possible.

 Though there is only one graph, the implementation of that graph should be federated across multiple teams.

-Monolithic architectures are difficult to scale without highly specialized infrastructure, and data graphs are no exception.
-Instead of implementing an organization's entire data graph layer in a single codebase, responsibility for defining and implementing the graph should be divided across multiple teams.
+Monolithic architectures are difficult to scale without highly specialized infrastructure, and graphs are no exception.
+Instead of implementing an organization's entire graph layer in a single codebase, responsibility for defining and implementing the graph should be divided across multiple teams.
 Each team should be responsible for maintaining the portion of the schema that exposes their data and services, while having the flexibility to develop independently and operate on their own release cycle.

 This maintains the value of a single, unified view of the graph, while keeping development efforts across the company decoupled.